Sleeping giants India starting to wake up, says Blatter

 "The FIFA development office is presently based in Delhi and the setting up of the regional and the elite academies are a step in the right direction."

-The All India Football Federation announced on Friday that the country were planning to bid to host the World Club Cup in 2015 and the Under-17 World Cup in 2017.
+The All India Football Federation announced on Friday that the country was planning to bid to host the World Club Cup in 2015 and the Under-17 World Cup in 2017.

 "Both are positive developments no doubt.
 But it's up to the FIFA executive committee to decide," Blatter said.